mattwach/rpncalc/README.md

     cent                  Turn on Cent-Wise Money Display mode normal                Turn off special display modes
     batch                 Only output formatted results
-    interactive           Show interactive stack dump
+    sketch                Output results in a form that can be reissued interactive           Show interactive stack dump
     manual                Do not automatically change display modes auto                  Automatically change display modes based on input syntax (default)